-Strawberry season is here, and this strawberry chicken salad with avocado and creamy balsamic dressing is one of the most delicious ways to take advantage of spring’s best produce!
+Strawberry season is here, and this Avocado Strawberry Chicken Salad with creamy balsamic dressing is one of the most delicious ways to take advantage of spring’s best produce!
 Sweet strawberries, creamy avocado, and smoky grilled chicken are a match made in foodie heaven.
 Best of all, this healthy, vibrant dinner salad is ready in just 30 minutes!

 It’s salad season.
 HUZZAH!